layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/advance-concepts-of-service-meshes/expose-services/quiz.md

       - id: "d"
         text: "To monitor service mesh traffic patterns"
   - id: "q2"
-    text: "Which Istio resources are required to expose a service through the Ingress Gateway?
-(Select all that apply)"
+    text: "Which Istio resources are required to expose a service through the Ingress Gateway?"
     type: "multiple-answers"
     marks: 2
     options: